ARMmbed/mbed-os-5-docs/docs/debugging-testing/testing/unit_testing.md

 1. Create a build directory from Mbed OS root: `mkdir cmake_build`.
 1. Run CTest using a relative path to the Mbed OS root directory and created build directory `cmake_build` as an argument.
 From Mbed OS root use `ctest --build-and-test . cmake_build --build-generator Ninja --build-options -DBUILD_TESTING=ON --test-command ctest`.

-   - `--build-generator [generator]` to specify the [build generator](https://cmake.org/cmake/help/v3.19/manual/cmake-generators.7.html#cmake-generators) and above reference command uses `Ninja`.
+   - `--build-generator [generator]` specifies the [build generator](https://cmake.org/cmake/help/v3.19/manual/cmake-generators.7.html#cmake-generators), the example above uses `Ninja`.

    - `--build-options [options]` to specify for Mbed OS unit tests CMake configuration, not for the build tool (e.g --build-options -DBUILD_TESTING=ON)
-   - `--test-command [command]` to specify the command get invoked after the CMake build.
+   - `--test-command [command]` to specify the command to invoke after the CMake build.
    - See the [CTest manual](https://cmake.org/cmake/help/v3.19/manual/ctest.1.html) for more information.

 #### Run tests with GUI test runner